Cottage Information

 BBQ

-There is a gas powered BBQ in the rear patio.
+There is a BBQ/Smoker in the rear patio.
 It is straightforward to operate but we have included a guide to its use within the information pack.
-A full set of BBQ tools are stored in the small cupboard to the right of the dishwasher.
+A full set of BBQ tools are stored in the under counter cupboard to the right of the sink.

 Recycling is as follows: